-Phalloplasty is a gender-affirming, masculinizing, lower surgery to create a penis, scrotal sac, and testes.
+Phalloplasty is a gender-affirming, masculinizing, lower surgery to create a penis, and scrotum.

 What is the procedure for a phalloplasty?

-A small part of the forearm tissue is used to extend your urethra.
+A small part of the graft is used to extend your urethra.

-A larger part of the forearm tissue is wrapped around the urethra to create the penis shaft and glans.
+A larger part of the graft is wrapped around the urethra to create the penis shaft and glans.

 The labia*labia* (with an asterisk) is used to acknowledge the many different words that are used for this body part. are repositioned and reshaped to make a scrotum.

-The lining of the vagina*vagina* (with an asterisk) is used to acknowledge the many different words that are used for this body part. is removed.
+The vagina*vagina* (with an asterisk) is used to acknowledge the many different words that are used for this body part. can be removed/closed (if desired).

 How long will my hospital stay be?